xing/israkel/README.md

 	gem install israkel

-and then require the gem in your projects rake file
+and then your `Rakefile` in your project might look like:

 	require 'israkel'

-and finally load the rake tasks

     ISRakel::Tasks.new

+That's it.
+After that you can just run `rake -T` to list the available tasks.

 You can also change the default prefix `simulator`: